ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

-After you build documentation locally as described in :ref:`Build documentation`, the first-level heading in the index file for each section is shown as a clickable link in the title bar of the library's HTML documentation.
+After you build documentation locally as described in :ref:`Build documentation`, the first-level heading in the index file for each section is shown as a clickable link in the documentation's title bar.
 For more information on defining the documentation structure, see `Getting Started
 <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ in the Sphinx
 documentation.